controlshift/slate/source/includes/authenticated_api/_intro.md

 An *API Application* must be configured within your ControlShift instance before using the API.
 Access is then granted to this application, and exchanged for a token which is used to authenticate your access to API endpoints.

-1. **Set up a new API Application** Log in as an Organisation Owner and navigate to Settings > Integrations > REST API Apps.
+1. **Set up a new API Application** Log in as an Organisation Owner and navigate to Settings > Integrations > Legacy OAuth Apps.
 Add a New Application.
 Use `urn:ietf:wg:oauth:2.0:oob` as the callback URL unless you plan to allow self-service application authorization.

 2. Clone the [oauth-api-example](https://github.com/controlshift/oauth-api-example) github repo.